 Learning Objectives:

-– Identify practical applications of machine learning in modern robotic systems.
+- Identify practical applications of ML in robotic systems.

 Key Vocabulary: